GabrielGit10110/ToDoListJAVAFX/README.md

 ***

-## How to Generate an Executable (JAR)
+## Generate Executable (JAR)

-If you want a runnable JAR file:
+To generate a runnable JAR:

 ```bash
 ./gradlew jar
 ```

-The JAR will be located in:
+The file will be located at:

 ```
 build/libs/
 ```

-You can execute it with:
+Run it using:

 ```bash
 java -jar your-project-name.jar